emaesen/vue-todo-app/README.md

 This is just a visual web page demo, it doesn't store any entered data.
 Everything you enter will be lost upon reload...

-The page contains two columns: one for Open Tasks and one for Completed Tasks.
+v0.1: The page contains two columns: one for Open Tasks and one for Completed Tasks.

+V0.2: Refactored and added new status and column for In Progress Tasks

 ## Build Setup